Burnchat/burnchat/README.md

 ### 🔥 What is BurnChat?

 We build **ephemeral, zero-log communication tools**.
-Messages exist only in RAM — no database, no disk, no trace.
-When a room burns, everything is destroyed permanently.
+Messages live in server RAM during the session and cache in your browser's sessionStorage.
+Server copy burns with the room.
+Browser copy dies with the tab. **Nothing ever touches disk.**

 ---